ZacVND/FYP/README.md

 **Results rendering**
 * [pugjs](https://pugjs.org/api/getting-started.html)
-You might run into problem install pugjs with `npm install pug`, just run `npm init` first.
+Install the CLI using `npm install pug-cli -g`, if any problem arises just run `npm init` first.
+If you are not virtualenv or conda environment then you need to use `sudo npm install pug-cli -g`.

 This system uses [genia-tagger-py](https://github.com/bornabesic/genia-tagger-py), a python wrapper for GENIA tagger created by bornabesic, already included in